mneilly/vscode-emacs/README.md

+This is a fork of hiro-sun vscode-emacs that adds support for rectangles, registers and abbrev and C-l.

 # vscode-emacs

 vscode-emacs is an Emacs mode for Visual Studio Code.
 It supports common Emacs keybindings as well as the following features: